 Mail servers can provide services that supplement the automatic notification system by sending an SMS message to the receiver’s cell phone when an incoming Mail arrives.

 eMails and condition monitoring

 In condition monitoring practice, the vibration condition is evaluated using the overall vibration level or alarm masks for frequency-selective monitoring.
-If the PRUEFTECHNIK system detects that the limiting value has been exceeded, it can automatically send an eMail via Internet or Intranet.
-The receiver obtains a clear text message containing the location, date, time and cause of alarm.
+If the PRUEFTECHNIK system detects that the limiting value has been exceeded, it can automatically send an eMail via the Internet or Intranet.
+The receiver obtains a clear text message containing the location, date, time, and cause of alarm.
 The information (time or frequency record) when the damage occurred is attached to the eMail.
 For additional analysis, the maintenance technician responsible logs into the Internet or Intranet and analyses the system at “local telephone rates” — without travel costs!